 If you decide in the previous step to go to the Huurcommissie, you must submit a petition before November 1st.
 If necessary, contact your own tenants' organization for help with filing a petition.

-The costs for filing an application with the Huurcommissie are 25 euros and, as a tenant, you will receive an invoice for this.
-Tenants on social assistance benefits or similar income may be exempt from paying the 25 euros.
-Consider the legal fees as the only, one-time costs for participating in our action.
+The costs for submitting a petition to the Rental Committee are 25 euros and as a tenant you will receive an invoice for this.
+Tenants with social assistance benefits or comparable income can be exempt from paying the 25 euros.

 Now that you have notified the Huurcommissie, you will have to wait for their response.
 The Rent Commission can ask you to send additional documents, make a presiding decision or summon you to a hearing.
 Even then you can contact your tenants' organization for support or report this to us.